Guest blog by: Scott Hollis, former Sr Vice President for Strategic Contracting, Marriott

 Problem: When you work for a single hotel vs. a chain, the only way to get better prices is to increase your purchasing volume by growing your business.
 As a result, a company that’s not growing gets hit with a double-whammy: stagnant growth and static—or even higher—prices at a time when the business can least afford it.

-Solution: Hotels found that one of the advantages of a GPO is that they could always add other hospitality businesses to the collective in order to procure a higher volume at a better price—so if one (or even all) hotel was facing setbacks, pricing needn’t suffer.
+Solution: Hotels found that one of the advantages of a purchasing program is that they could always add other hospitality businesses to the collective in order to procure a higher volume at a better price—so if one (or even all) hotel was facing setbacks, pricing needn’t suffer.

 4. Order Disasters